istio/istio.io/_docs/tasks/telemetry/metrics-logs.md

 `doublehandler`.
 The handler `spec` configures how the Prometheus adapter code translates received metric instances into prometheus-formatted values that can be processed by a Prometheus backend.
-This configuration specified a new Prometheus metric named `double_request_count`, with three labels (matching the dimensions configured for `doublerequestcount.metric` instances).
+This configuration specified a new Prometheus metric named `double_request_count`.
+The Prometheus adapter prepends the `istio_` namespace to all metric names, therefore this metric will show up in Promethus as `istio_double_request_count`.
+The metric has three labels matching the dimensions configured for `doublerequestcount.metric` instances.

 For `kind: prometheus` handlers, Mixer instances are matched to Prometheus metrics via the `instance_name` parameter.
 The `instance_name` values must be